Please call 020 7353 6802 or complete the form below:

 R v LH (2021) Central Criminal Court – Sarah secured Not Guilty verdicts in historic Court Number One at the Old Bailey.
 On the first day of trial for PWITS and being concerned with the supply of class B drugs, Sarah made a successful application to exclude damaging telephone evidence.
 The Crown offered no evidence as a result.

-R v DW (2021) Kingston-upon-Thames CC – trial for s16a Firearms Act possession of an imitation firearm with intent to cause fear of violence and robbery with an imitation firearm.
+R v DW (2021) Kingston-upon-Thames CC – defending at trial for s16a Firearms Act possession of an imitation firearm with intent to cause fear of violence and robbery with an imitation firearm.
 Sarah persuaded the court that DW should not be found to be a dangerous offender for the purpose of an extended sentence, and secured a total sentence of 3 years imprisonment.

-R v NM (2021) Isleworth CC – sentence for 2 attempted burglaries (dwelling).
+R v NM (2021) Isleworth CC – defending.
+Sentence for 2 attempted burglaries (dwelling).
 NM was a prolific offender with convictions for 57 offences of dishonesty, including numerous dwelling burglaries.
 The present offences were committed whilst on licence for another dwelling burglary.
 Sarah secured a suspended sentence allowing NM to benefit from a DRR and an ATR.

 R v D (2020) Inner London CC – Sarah secured a suspended sentence for a third offence of possession of a knife committed whilst on licence for the last knife offence.

-R v D (2019) Kingston-upon-Thames CC – trial on one count of possession of a bladed article where Sarah ran a defence of ‘good reason’.
+R v D (2019) Kingston-upon-Thames CC – defending at trial on one count of possession of a bladed article where Sarah ran a defence of ‘good reason’.
 Following conviction, Sarah secured a sentence of 7 weeks, departing substantially from the mandatory minimum 6 months sentence for second knife offences.

 Sarah has been representing clients in the Family Court since LASPO.
 She ran a pro bono service at court in Bristol providing legal advice and advocacy services for litigants-in-person, primarily in relation to applications under the Family Law Act and in private law children proceedings.
 Sarah has since developed her practice in London and on the South Eastern Circuit representing in applications for non-molestation and occupation orders, as well as private law children proceedings.
 She also accepts instructions in public law children proceedings.